This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

 It was originally discovered in the former Soviet Union in the 60’s and has been used to treat a wide range of ailments, including post-traumatic stress disorder (PTSD), anxiety, depression, insomnia, and more.

 Phenibut is even included in the Russian astronauts medical kit because it is one of the only substances that lower stress levels without negatively affecting performance.
 It’s a phenyl derivative of the inhibitory neurotransmitter GABA acting as a GABA agonist by binding to the GABA receptor.
 The GABA receptor is responsible for the regulation of anxiety and stress.
-The addition of a phenyl ring allows phenibut to cross the blood–brain barrier, significantly increasing its effects, compared to say just taking a GABA supplement, which has been shown to NOT work in helping with anxiety, mood, etc.
+The addition of a phenyl ring allows phenibut to cross the blood–brain barrier, significantly increasing its effects, compared to say just taking a GABA supplement, which has been shown to NOT work in helping with mood balance.

 Is Phenibut Legal?